victorballester7/final-bachelor-project/docs/README.md

 ./execute.sh ISS f t t f f t sgp4
 ```

-This command would compute the errors of the ISS satellite with the SGP4 propagator and with the following perturbations enabled: Sun, Moon and atmospheric drag.
+This command computes the errors of the ISS satellite with the SGP4 propagator and with the following perturbations enabled: Sun, Moon and atmospheric drag.

 ## Results